Darksied95/React-formik/notes/note.md

 ### Dynamically created arrays using FieldArray

 Let's assume we have a single field but the user can click a button to generate more fields, we can use FieldArray component(see code)

+### FastField

+FastField are used to optimize performance, you see when we change a particular field the whole field gets re-rendered but when we use Fastfielda, a field only gets re-rendered when we change that particular field
+**According to the documentation, we should rarely use this, or only use it when we have a complex input or fields with more than 30 input fields**